 Section Subsection Description Handling SR UBCM Executive resolutions on priority issues.
 Considered individually.
 ER Extraordinary resolutions-to amend the UBCM Bylaws or to ask the Province to amend the UBCM Act.
+Considered individually. Α Member-submitted resolutions on priority issues.
 Considered individually.
-A Member-submitted resolutions on priority issues.
-Considered individually.
 B1 Resolutions that support established UBCM policy.
 Recommendation: Endorse, or Endorse with Proposed Amendment.
 Considered as a block.
-New issues, or issues considered previously but not endorsed.
+B2 a • New issues, or issues considered previously but not endorsed.
+Within local government jurisdiction, or affecting local government. • Recommendation: Endorse, or Endorse with Proposed endorsed.
 Within local government jurisdiction, or affecting local government.
-Recommendation: Endorse, or Endorse with Proposed Amendment.
-New issues, or issues considered previously but not endorsed.
+Considered as a block. b New issues, or issues considered previously but not endorsed.
 Within local government jurisdiction, or affecting local government.
-Recommendation: Not Endorse No Recommendation No Action Required Considered as a block. endorsed.
-Within local government jurisdiction, or affecting local government.
-Recommendation: Not Endorse No Recommendation Considered individually.
-New issues, or issues considered previously but endorsed.
-Outside local government jurisdiction. endorsed.
+Recommendation: Not Endorse No Recommendation No Action Required Referral Considered individually.
+B3 a • New issues, or issues considered previously but not endorsed.
 Outside local government jurisdiction.
-Recommendation: Endorse, or Endorse with Proposed Considered as a block. b New issues, or issues considered previously but not endorsed.
-Outside local government jurisdiction.
-Recommendation: Not Endorse No Recommendation No Action Required Referral Considered individually. С Resolutions referred to similar resolutions in the Resolutions Book; to policy papers, reports, or special sessions at Convention; or to Area Associations.
+Recommendation: Endorse, or Endorse with Proposed Amendment.
+Considered as a block. b • New issues, or issues considered previously but not endorsed. • Conside • Outside local government jurisdiction. • Recommendation: Not Endorse No Recommendation No Action Required Referral • Referral Considered individually. С Resolutions referred to similar resolutions in the Resolutions Book; to policy papers, reports, or special sessions at Convention; or to Area Associations.
 Not admitted for debate.